BOARD MEMBERS ONLY

 In the 1980’s, after returning to New York.
 Mr. Tumbull began training in Chinese Goju under Mr. Thomas Gettling, who had trained under Mr. Peter Urban and Mr. Ron Van Cleaf.
 During this time, Mr. Tumbull met Mr. Lionel Worrell, the Panamanian Shotokan Karatedo instructor, and in the 1990’s began training under and teaching with Mr. Worrell.
 Mr. Worrell’s training had been with Mr. Vincente Cruz and Mr. Hidetaka Nishiyama

 After Mr. Worrell’s death in 2002, Mr. Tumbull undertook further training with Mr. George Sasano of Honolulu, Hawaii.
-In 2004, Mr Turnbull’s New York Karatekai formally merged with Aikcnkai Shotokan Karatedo Kokusai under Mr. Sasano, who is Chief Instructor of the International.
+In 2004, Mr Turnbull’s New York Karatekai formally merged with Aikcnkai Shotokan Karatedo Kokusai under Mr. Sasano, who is Chief Instructor of the Intern

 In addition to jujitsu.
 Goju-ryo, Chinese Goju and Shotokan, Mr. Tumbull has studied kobujutsu. kung fu and tai chi chu’an, and tae kwon do, and has trained continuously for 40 years.
 Including his early boxing and WTestling experience.
 Mr. Tumbull has been continuously active in some martial practice for nearly 55 years.